 ii.
 Next add the water all at once and whisk until smooth.

 iii.
 Cover the bowl tightly with plastic wrap and microwave for 1 minute 30 seconds at 600W.
-(Lower wattage will require longer.)
+(Lower wattage will require longer, higher should be shorter.)

 iv.
 After the first blast in the microwave, the mixture will become lumpy.
 Switch to a spatula (preferably silicone) carefully peel back the plastic wrap, mix until the lumps are distributed through the mixture.